tidalcycles/tidal-doc/docs/getting-started/windows_install.md

 ---
 title: Windows
-permalink: wiki/Windows_choco_install/
-layout: wiki
+id: windows_install
 ---

 **March 15 - STATUS**
-- **The windows automated installer currently has problems and should NOT be used until this is resolved.**
+- The windows automated installer currently has problems and should NOT be used until this is resolved. **RESOLVED**
-- Using the Chocolatey `choco` package manager should be avoided until this problem is resolved.
-- Use the Manual Installation instructions below.

-**April 26 Update**
-We are still working to resolve problems with the automated Chocolatey install.
-We are also seeing an increase in problems related to the Haskell components.

-**May 4 Updates**
+**May 5 Updates**
+- The automated install method with Chocolatey is working again!
-- There is progress on getting a new Chocolatey package ready.
-We have the pieces in place and are waiting on Moderation approval.
+- There is also a new version of the Tidal Cycles package in Chocolatey coming soon.
-- The problem with ghc 9.6.1 on Windows has been identified by the Haskell team.
-They have a new version of the [network package](https://hackage.haskell.org/package/network) - `network-3.1.2.9`.
+- The problem with ghc 9.6.1 on Windows was identified by the Haskell team.
+There is a new version of the [network package](https://hackage.haskell.org/package/network) - `network-3.1.2.9`.
 This should also resolve network package errors that come up with the Tidal package install.
 [See details](https://gitlab.haskell.org/ghc/ghc/-/issues/23309).
+- **ghc 9.6.1 and cabal 3.10.1.0** are now the recommended versions.
 - The steps to install individual components via Chocolatey have been removed.
-This is not a recommended direction.
+This is not a recommended direction unless you are familiar with choco commands, and how choco handles packages installs locally.
 - The [Troubleshooting on Windows](https://tidalcycles.org/docs/troubleshoot/troubleshoot_windows/) page has been updated.
 Use that page for help installing Haskell.

 ---

-## Automatic installation
+## Automatic installation - Chocolatey

-**NOTE: see above.** *Using Chocolatey at this time will install a version of Haskell that is not compatible and you will get errors trying to run Tidal commands.*
+**NOTE:** *Installation with Chocolatey works again.*

 This method uses the package manager [Chocolatey](https://chocolatey.org/) and will install everything you need, including required dependencies.
 Please note that this is a significant install process and takes time, but in the end all components will be ready for use.
 The installer assumes that these aren't installed already.
 If you do have some components (SuperCollider, SuperDirt, etc) it is recommended to use Manual install steps for the remaining components (see below).